kokomo88/devcenter/drafts/virtualization.md

 Bitrise's builder depends on Virtualization - every build runs in it's own, clean Virtual Machine.
 After a build is finished the Virtual Machine is restored to a predefined state.

+You can see all the scripts we use to prepare our base virtual machine images / boxes in our [osx-box-bootstrap GitHub repository](https://github.com/bitrise-io/osx-box-bootstrap).
+By following the guide and using the scripts provided in the repository you can create your own virtual machine which will be identical to the ones used for Bitrise!

 # What Virtualization tools are used for Bitrise?